sean-gugler/DeathmazeFairPlay/SPOILERS.md

 LOOK BALL now provides a colorful description of its violent nature.
 It also now activates on BURN, BREAK, and EAT, not just THROW and ROLL.

-* SAY command removed

-This command served no gameplay purpose whatsoever.
-It provided a modicum of player agency and atmosphere, allowing the player to express any arbitrary word and have it be acknowledged within the game's world.

-However, the presence of this feature could also imply the existence of some "magic word" needed to solve a puzzle.
-There is none.
-Rather than create one and give the player false hope that disappointingly never materializes, I elected to simply remove the feature.

 * FART hint

 The original printed game manual had nearly the same text as the instructions you see upon starting a new game.
 One key difference was that it mentioned the verb "FART" instead of "CHARGE".
 This is a valuable clue for one of the puzzles.
 I could restore it here, since Charge already appears later in the game and doesn't need to be mentioned here.
 That doesn't feel as rewarding as figuring it out from a less direct hint inside the game, though.
 Instead, I've chosen to rephrase the "eat food" response to suggest gas.